Treaxy/RGBparty/README.md

 !
 [All new releases](https://github.com/Treaxy/RGBparty/releases) !

+#Warning

+This plugin have speedy color changes, its can trigger epilepsy.

 # İnstallition:

 You can install this plugin, download the .dll file and placing it in ``AppData\Roaming\EXILED\Plugins``.